 While Wu’s images were mostly formal and direct, some were personal, unguarded and poignant.
 The gestures, clothing and sense of presence of Wu’s subjects reminded me of images by well-known African studio photographers, but instead of a studio back- drop, the architectural pastiche of contemporary downtown Guangzhou served as background.
 Sensing their significance, I asked Wu if he would share some of the images so that I could consider them further.
 He agreed, and transferred several hundred files to my computer before I returned to New York.
 Over the next few months, as I studied the photographs, I became more and more convinced that, in addition to their visual interest, they had broader cultural and historical value.

-The African population in Guangzhou, for political and economic reasons, is declining.
 The following year, I went back to Guangzhou eager to see Wu’s recent work.
 To my surprise, he had been joined by a small group of photographers who were also shooting portraits on the bridge.
 Business had been going so well for Wu that his wife had invited her relatives from Hunan Province to take up the trade.
 Unfortunately, great tensions ensued among the bridge photographers as they fought over customers and prime location.
 Amid this strife, only one of the newcomers, Zeng Xian Fang, was willing to speak with me.

 While Zeng enjoyed taking photographs, his primary motivation was to make a living and support his family.
 Unlike Wu, who seemed to have a real attachment to his images, Zeng deleted his at the end of each day.
 After conveying my sense of the importance of this work, Zeng began to view his pictures from a new perspective and saved them onto the hard drive I offered him.